tomas-silhavy/kef_lsx_edge_driver/README.md

 **Commands not working:**
 - Check driver logs: `smartthings edge:drivers:logcat`
 - Verify port 50001 is accessible
+- Ensure no other app is connected to speaker simultaneously
+- Wait 1-2 seconds between commands if testing manually
 - Restart the speaker and retry

+**Routines executing only first command:**
+- This was a known issue, now fixed with command queue system
+- All commands in a routine execute sequentially with proper delays

 ## Directory Structure